MichaelLarocca/Scrimba-Class-of-2020/README.md

 <p>Lorem ipsum dolor sit amet consectetur, adipisicing elit.
 Autem consequatur pariatur totam!</p>
  ```

- Finally, in JavaScript, rename the function name, replacing the underscore "janeDoe" or "johnDoe" with your name. (btnInfo_yourName)
+ Finally, in JavaScript, make a copy of a "Jane Doe" or "John Doe" function.
+Then rename the function name, replacing the underscore "janeDoe" or "johnDoe" with your name. (btnInfo_yourName)

 Then rename the class name, replacing the hyphen "janeDoe" or "johnDoe" with your name. ("info-yourName")